 Hallways, bathrooms, and the guest room are all fair game.
 Just because they’re not your most lived-in places, doesn’t mean you shouldn’t place art in these spaces as well.
 While you may not want to put your most expensive, sought-after art here, a print or two will go a long way in adding cohesiveness to the home.

-This may not be a suggestion everyone will hop on board with, but if you really want to incorporate art into your home, you mine as well go all in.
+This may not be a suggestion everyone will hop on board with, but if you really want to incorporate art into your home, you might as well go all in.
 To create the art gallery feel, bigger and more abstract pieces can do wonders for large rooms.
 However, if the room calls for more traditional art, go that route instead!
 Either way, have the design of the room complement the artwork you choose, and vice versa, to create a bold, well-rounded aesthetic.

 The more, the merrier